codehub-learn/development-environment-setup/devops.md

 # Installation requirements for DevOps
-Getting your system ready for DevOps module
+Getting your system ready for the DevOps module.
 &nbsp;
 &nbsp;